South Carolina Master Naturalist Chapters

 After your training is finished, you’ll need to complete 30 hours per year of volunteer service (including 8 hours per year of advanced training) to become fully certified as a Master Naturalist.
 The easiest way to find volunteer opportunities is to become involved in your local chapter or to help start one if one doesn’t exist in your area.
-See the map below for listings of local chapters.
 If your area doesn’t have a chapter, you must contact the State Office for help.
 Here are some of the benefits of local chapters:

 - The ability to share experiences and skills with like-minded individuals in the community, helping to create a winning team that can accomplish many things for nature-based projects and natural resource conservation.

 - Providing continuing education and appreciation for the diversity of native ecosystems including the factors that impact their health.